3 Steps to Improve Your Company's Contract Compliance

 It is incredibly surprising how many companies do not have a clearly delineated document saving and storage procedure, and it is even more surprising how many companies continue to rely on printed filing systems for contract management.
 These methods of document management increase the likelihood of misplacing items and decrease overall efficiency.

 One of the benefits of utilizing an online contract management system is that most of them provide useful features specifically built for the management of contracts and their milestones.
-A practical contract management service should make the entire process easier for its users, such as by offering folder and subfolder capability, comprehensive searching, and perhaps most importantly, the ability to create custom alerts.
+A practical CLM software should make the entire process easier for its users, such as by offering folder and subfolder capability, comprehensive searching, and perhaps most importantly, the ability to create custom alerts.

 As soon as a contract is formally executed and added to the appropriate folder in a contract repository, the party responsible for its maintenance should create alerts for any key milestone dates.
 An automated alert system will decrease the chances of someone forgetting to monitor a contract and reduce the probability of failure to comply.